How to Choose the Best Payroll Service for Your Business

 When you have an issue with your payroll service, you should be able to reach your provider quickly.

-Ask each prospective payroll company if you’ll have a dedicated support representative assigned to your team, or if you’ll need to call and explain your setup again every time you need help.
+Ask each prospective payroll company if you’ll have a dedicated support representative assigned to your company, or if you’ll need to call and explain your setup again every time you need help.

 Legacy System Integrations

 Ideally, your payroll service will integrate seamlessly with the other tools, systems, and processes that you’re already using.
-This especially applies to any time and assistance systems or accounting software you have in place.
+This especially applies to any accounting software you have in place.